ansible/vscode-ansible/docs/development/webview_guide.md

 4. Search for the command `Open Webview Developer Tools` and select it.

-Once these steps are completed, an instance of DevTools will open in a separate window.
-You can use this instance to:
+After these steps are completed, an instance of DevTools will open in a separate window.
+You can use this instance to do the following:

 - Select and inspect the HTML elements within the Webview.